avaneev/biteopt/README.md

 added jitter for lower dimensions).
 This makes the method very computationally-efficient, but at the same time provides immunity to coordinate axis rotations.

+This method uses the same self-optimization technique as the BiteOpt method.